-In the end, it’s up to you to believe it or not, but let us warn you – no one can ensure that they would do their part of the deal.
+We strongly recommend not to comply with their requirements because there are no guarantees that you will obtain your files when the transaction happens.
 On the contrary, there is a high risk of being deceived and simply left with nothing.
-Of course, they claim the opposite, that it is supposedly not in their interests to trick you.
-Think for yourself, why should they send you the key, if they have already received a ransom from you?
 The only reliable way to solve the problem is to remove Omfl ransomware from the system using appropriate software in order to stop the malicious actions of the virus and then restore your data from the backup.

 Screenshot of encrypted by Omfl virus files:

-At the last stage of the infection stage, this ransomware may delete all shadow volumes on your computer.
-After that, you will not be able to carry out the standard procedure for recovering your encrypted data using these shadow volumes.
 There are two solutions to remove Omfl Ransomware and decrypt your files.
 The first is to use an automated removal tool.
 This method is suitable even for inexperienced users since the removal tool can delete all instances of the virus in just a few clicks.
 The second is to use the Manual Removal Guide.
-This is a more complicated way that requires special computer skills.
+This is a more complex way that requires special computer skills.